Literary-Insights/blog/src/content/blog/The Industries of the Future - Alec Ross.txt-1.md

 ---
-title: DEEP SUMMARY - The Industries of the Future - Alec Ross
+title: The Industries of the Future - Alec Ross
-slug: deep-summary-the-industries-of-the-future-alec-ross
+slug: the-industries-of-the-future-alec-ross
 tags:
   - book-summary
 excerpt: ""